Bookshelves filled with books

 “Public Access to Public Science Act.”
 Introduce in the House 20 Sept.
 2013.
 See http://beta.congress.gov/bill/113th-congress/house-bill/3157.

 Strong, William S. The Copyright Book: A Practical Guide.
 6th ed.
-Cambridge, MA: MIT Press, 2014.
+MIT Press, 2014.

 United States Copyright Office